etnz/logfmt/readme.md

 Key/Value are stored in a map, so it's ok to call S("at", "info") several time, the last one is always right.

-When writing the line in the output stream, keys are not generated at *random*.
+When writing the line in the output stream, keys are not printed in *random* order.
 Logs would be hard to read, and not reproducible.
 Instead key/value pairs are sorted in *significance* order: the shortest keys first, then alphabetically